Arborvitae/Geoshape/docs/geogitsync.rst

 #.
 In the :guilabel:`Remote Name` field, enter the name you want to call the remote.
 Do not use spaces or special characters.

 #.
 In the :guilabel:`URL` field, type in the URL to the remote.
-The URL will have a path with this format: http://<url>/geoserver/geogit/<workspace>:<datastore
+The URL will have a path with this format: http://<url>/geoserver/geogig/<workspace>:<datastore

 #.
-If you do not know the workspace and datastore names you can query the server by typing the following URL in a browser.  http://<servername>/geoserver/geogit
+If you do not know the workspace and datastore names you can query the server by typing the following URL in a browser.  http://<servername>/geoserver/geogig

    .. figure:: img/en_geogitrepolist.png

-      *GeoGit Repository List from GeoServer*
+      *Geogig Repository List from GeoServer*

 #.
 You can also find the workspace and datastore information by searching through the GeoServer response to a WMS GetCapabilities request.
 The URL will have this format: http://<servername>/geoserver/wms?SERVICE=WMS&VERSION=1.3.0&REQUEST=GetCapabilities.
-Search the document for "GEOGIT_ENTRY_POINT"
+Search the document for "GEOGIG_ENTRY_POINT"

 #.
-GeoServer also has information about the GeoGit repositories under :guilabel:`Stores`
+GeoServer also has information about the Geogig repositories under :guilabel:`Stores`

    .. figure:: img/en_geoserverstores.png

-      *GeoGit Data Stores in GeoServer*
+      *Geogig Data Stores in GeoServer*

 #.
 Enter the username and password for the remote server.